bjesus/fireside/README.md

 - Keyboard and mouse support

 ## Tested with
+- Firefox 121, Linux (Wayland)
-- Firefox Developer Edition, Linux (Wayland)
+- Firefox Developer Edition 122.0b3, Linux (Wayland)

 Contribute by submitting a PR for successful tests on other platforms or open an issue if unsuccessful.